Bubba Marriott

-Francis "Bubba" Marriott (born December 25, 1938) is a former American football quarterback who played one season with the Montreal Alouettes of the Canadian Football League.
-He played college football at Troy State College.
-He was also a member of the New York Giants of the National Football League.
+Francis M. "Bubba" Marriott (born December 25, 1938) is an American former professional football player who was a quarterback for one season with the Montreal Alouettes of the Canadian Football League (CFL).
+He played college football for the Troy Trojans football.
+He was also a member of the New York Giants of the National Football League (NFL).

-College career
+Early life and college

+Francis M. Marriott was born on December 25, 1938, in Mobile, Alabama.
+He attended Foley High School in Foley, Alabama.

-Marriott played for the Troy Trojans from 1957 to 1960, earning All-American honors his senior year in 1960.
+Marriott was a four-year letterman for the Troy Trojans of Troy State College from 1957 to 1960, earning All-American honors his senior year in 1960.

 Professional career

-New York Giants

 Marriott was a member of the New York Giants practice squad from 1961 to 1962 after going undrafted in the 1960 NFL draft.